chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 ### Still having trust issues?

+You've tried everything and Chocolatey still won't install -

+> The underlying connection was closed: Could not establish trust relationship for the SSL / TLS secure channel.

 It could also be that your root trusted certificates are not up to date.
 You will need the following certificates in your chain:

 * Go Daddy Secure Certificate Authority - G2